code-423n4/2022-12-caviar-findings/data/0xab00-G.md

 }
 ```

 Note: no difference to deploy cost.

-Caviar.sol does use indexed params.
+Practically it might not make sense for all of those events to use indexed, but the tokenIds in Wrap/Unwrap/Withdraw would be a good candidate.

 -------------